SRI-CSL/yices2/README.md

    on github (https://github.com/SRI-CSL/libpoly).

-2. After you've installed libpoly, add option `--enable-mcsat` to the cofigure command.
+2. After you've installed libpoly, add option `--enable-mcsat` to the configure command.
 In details, type this in the toplevel Yices directory:
 ```
 autoconf